Month 2, Day 6, Saturday 10:00 a.m.

 “Uncomfortable,” she admitted.
 “It’s as if cold fingers are trailing down my back, or like when you think you see someone watching you through the window from the corner of your eye, but when you turn, there’s no one there.
 I…instinctively want to cringe away.”

 He hummed, muttering to himself.
 “Fascinating.
 I wonder if the sensory connection somehow increases the spell’s ability to help you avoid notice.
-Magic feeding off emotion…” He trailed off, scribbling notes by hand because he couldn’t spell the pen to write on its own while also casting the spell.
-When he was finished, he turned his gaze back to the crystal ball, frowning slightly.
+Magic feeding off emotion…” He trailed off, scribbling notes by hand because he couldn’t guide the pen to write on its own while also casting the divination spell.
+He turned his gaze back to the crystal ball, frowning slightly.

-Sebastien cried out at the sudden spike of power.
+Sebastien cried out at a sudden spike of power.
 Whatever was allowing her to metaphorically slip to the side, deflecting the tendrils of magical attention, simply broke, and suddenly she was bare, naked before Professor Lacer’s divination magic.
-She shuddered with the sense of vulnerability, but resisted further empowering her ward to fight back, if that was even possible now that he’d succeeded.
+She shuddered with the sense of vulnerability, but resisted further empowering her ward to fight back, if that was still possible now that he’d succeeded.
 Thaddeus Lacer was a Grandmaster.
-This close, he could overpower even her best efforts, and with him already knowing where she was there was no point in resisting.
+This close, he could overpower even her best efforts, and with him already knowing where she was, there was no point in resisting.

-He didn’t seem to notice her discomfort, dropping the spell after a couple more scribbled notes, and then moving onto the next one.
+He didn’t seem to notice her discomfort, dropping the spell after a couple more scribbled notes, and then moving onto the next.
 “How does this one feel?”

-Sebastien gulped.
+Sebastien swallowed hard.
 “No need for that.
 My memory is superb.”

 “She was…tall, for a woman.
 Wearing a hood, so I couldn’t really see her features.
 Umm, it looked like she was growing feathers mixed in with her hair.”
 Sebastien hesitated, then added, “She did not look particularly evil, not like the wanted posters.
 And she was protecting those people.
 Why do you think she did that?”
-She watched Lacer carefully, trying to gauge his response.
+She watched him carefully, trying to gauge his response.
 ‘Is he hostile to the Raven Queen?
-So far, he’s only displayed curiosity, as far as I can tell.
-If he could be made an ally, there would be few people in the city more useful in that regard.’
+As far as I can tell, he’s only displayed curiosity.
+If I could make him an ally…’

 He met her gaze, perhaps sensing the importance of the question from some clue in her voice.
 “I do not know.
 But I would like to.”

-“The Red Guard have done their part, for the moment, securing and clearing the site for continued habitation.
-Titus Westbay is considering calling in the Red Guard to assist in the ongoing investigation to capture Siobhan Naught.”
+“The Red Guard have done their part, securing and clearing the site for continued habitation.
+Titus Westbay is considering calling them in to assist in the ongoing investigation to capture Siobhan Naught.”

 “We will see.
 It is not the kind of thing the Red Guard usually involves themselves in.
-They are here to deal with existential threats, not every blood sorcerer that manages to evade the coppers.
-Additionally, I happen to know that Lord Westbay the elder happens to have a particular dislike for the Red Guard, and while Titus is nominally in charge of the coppers and the investigation, his father still holds quite a bit of weight in this type of decision.
-Really, there is no proof of the kind of threat the Red Guard is sworn to shield against.
+They are here to deal with existential threats, not every blood sorcerer that evades the coppers.
+Additionally, I happen to know that Lord Westbay the elder holds a particular dislike for the Red Guard, and while Titus is nominally in charge of the coppers and the investigation, his father still holds quite a bit of weight in this type of decision.
+There is no proof of the kind of threat the Red Guard is sworn to shield against.
 Miss Naught has not even killed anyone, unless you count Mr. Moore, which I do not, as one cannot predict a break event.
-Her main crime is stealing something very valuable and then being embarrassingly good at getting away with it.
+Her major crime is stealing something very valuable and then being embarrassingly good at getting away with it.
 In the end, I suspect it will be up to the High Crown.
 The Red Guard might take the case if he feels the Raven Queen is making the coppers, and thus the Crowns, look too incompetent.”